grand-stack/grand-stack-starter/README.md

 ## Overview

-The GRANDstack Starter is a monorepo that includes a GraphQL API application and client web applications for React (default) and Angular.
+The GRANDstack Starter is a monorepo that includes a GraphQL API application and client web applications for React (default) and Angular for a business reviews dashboard.

 ### `/` - Project Root